 We live in a generation where we all have to wear masks and play parts to make it through the battlefield of dating in the 21st century.
 There is no such thing as giving it your all.

 We like quotes on Facebook and post things on Instagram stating we want the masochist one day and the romantic the next.
-We play these games where being available can only happen sometimes, and playing hard-to-get must be our number one priority.
+You play these games where being available can only happen sometimes, and playing hard-to-get must be your number one priority.
 Why?

 I thought the ultimate goal was to eventually settle down.
 I mean, what is the point of dating if you have no desire for it to go anywhere?
 If a one-night stand is what you’re looking for, leave the good guys alone and toy within the levels you lay down.